dev-javascript/react-dyn-tabs/README.md

 };
 ```

-**NOTE :**
+## ready function

+- ready function is returned by useDynTabs hook.

+- ready function accepts a function as a parameter and calls it with instance object after the first render, when the component is mounted.

+- Tabs can't be manipulated safely before the first render, use ready() to make a function available after the component is mounted.

+- ready function can be called multiple times

 - ready function and instance Object will not be changed after re-rendering multiple times.

-- Tabs can't be manipulated safely before the first render, use ready() to make a function available after the component is mounted.

-- ready function accepts a function as a parameter and calls it with instance object after the first render, when the component is mounted.

 - When ready function is called after the first render, it calls its function parameter with instance object immediately.